-What is bulk document scanning?
+What is bulk scanning?

-Bulk scanning is the process of converting a large volume of paper records into a database of digital images.
-The process takes place at a scanning facility with commercial-grade scanning equipment and trained staff who know how to rapidly and accurately process a large number of documents in a relatively short amount of time.
+The scanning process typically takes place at a professional scanning facility with commercial-grade scanning equipment, conducted by trained staff who know how to rapidly and accurately process a large number of documents in a relatively short amount of time.

 Once the scanning process has been completed, the information on each document is extracted and converted into searchable text, via manual entry or OCR technology, making it possible to quickly locate and retrieve any record in just a few keystrokes.